Center for Employment Opportunities

 What began as a demonstration project of the Vera Institute of Justice in the 1970s has grown into the leading national reentry employment organization in the country.
 Through CEO, over 17,000 formerly incarcerated individuals have secured full-time employment since 1996.
-Over the past 5 years, CEO expanded nationally into thirteen cities in New York, California, Oklahoma, and Pennsylvania, and will continue to grow further in the next three years.
+Over the past 5 years, CEO expanded nationally to cities in New York, California, Oklahoma, Colorado, Ohio, and Pennsylvania, and will continue to grow further in the next three years.

 Who We’re Looking For